 The SEC code encourages public companies to have websites and investor-relations portals so that shareholders, stakeholders and the public have access to the communication policy, annual reports and other relevant information.

-The PENCOM Code on corporate governance requires pension fund administrators to publish on their websites their level of compliance with the Code.
+The PENCOM Code on Corporate Governance requires pension fund administrators to publish their level of compliance with the Code on their websites.